scottfeldmanpeabody/MTB-YouTube/README.md

 One thing that stands out about the distributions is that they all have a steep rise on the left side with a long tail to the right.
 The scale is cut off, but most of them have one or two viral videos with close to a million views or more.

+As for the word clouds, there may be more specificity (e.g. riding locations) to the words in the top 5% bucket, but probably because those are pointing to specific videos, not because those words are popular.
+The only thing obviously systematic is no reference to Global Mountain Bike Network's weekly "Dirt Shed Show" in the top 5% videos.
+Apparently these weekly shows do not go viral.

 ## Further Work

 There are many places one could go with this work to try to identify what helps make videos popular other than the content iteself.
 Some ideas: